AMICI-dev/AMICI/documentation/python_interface.rst

 Model definition
 ================

-This guide will guide the user on how to specify models to import and simulate them using the Python interface.
-Further examples are available in the AMICI repository in the
+This document provides an overview of different interfaces to import models in AMICI.
+Further examples are available in the AMICI repository in the `python/examples <https://github.com/AMICI-dev/AMICI/tree/master/python/examples>`_ directory.
-`python/examples <https://github.com/AMICI-dev/AMICI/tree/master/python/examples>`_
-directory.